Relaxing Concurrent Data-structure Semantics for Increasing Performance: A Multi-structure 2D Design Framework: Introduction

 The rest of the paper is structured as follows.
-In Section \ref{sec:relatedwork} we discuss literature related to this work.
-We present the $2D$ framework in Section \ref{sec:2Dtechnique} followed by the derived algorithms in Section \ref{sec:algorithms}.
-Algorithmic optimizations are discussed in Section \ref{sec:optimization}.
-We present complexity analysis and correctness proofs in Section \ref{sec:complexityanalysis} and \ref{sec:modelcorrectness} respectively.
-With the aim to enrich our evaluation a pallet of additional multi structure algorithms are presented in Section \ref{sec:otheralgorithms}.
+In Section \ref{sec:relatedwork} we discuss the literature related to this work.
+We present the $2D$ framework in Section \ref{sec:2Dtechnique} followed by the optimisation discussion in Section \ref{sec:optimization} and complexity analysis in Section \ref{sec:complexity}.
+The derived data structure algorithms are presented in Section \ref{sec:algorithms}.
+With the aim to enrich the evaluation of our algorithmic design, a pallet of additional multi structure algorithms are presented in Section \ref{sec:otheralgorithms}.
 An experimental evaluation is presented and discussed in Section \ref{sec:evaluation}.
 The paper concludes in Section \ref{sec:conclusion}.